CongJie-Pan/Dream_of_RedChamber_QA_System/beforeDevWork/light-rag-agent/README.md

 - **BasicRAG**: Requires more boilerplate code for setting up collections and processing documents
 - **LightRAG**: Offers a more concise API with fewer lines of code needed

+### Reasoning Capabilities
+- **BasicRAG**: Uses a straightforward retrieval approach without complex reasoning
+- **LightRAG**: Features an advanced reasoning system with:
+  - Chain of Thought decomposition of complex questions
+  - Sub-question dependency tracking and resolution
+  - Automatic retrieval strategy optimization
+  - Visual representation of the reasoning process
+  - Parallel processing of independent sub-questions

 ## Project Structure

 ### LightRAG